pulumi/examples/aws-django-voting-app/README.md

 [![Deploy](https://get.pulumi.com/new/button.svg)](https://app.pulumi.com/new)

-# Voting app Using Redis and Flask
+# Voting app Using Django and MySQL

-A simple voting app that uses Redis for a data store and a Python Flask app for the frontend.
-The example has been ported from https://github.com/Azure-Samples/azure-voting-app-redis.
+A simple voting app that uses MySQL for data storage and a Python Django app for the frontend.

 The example shows how easy it is to deploy containers into production and to connect them to one another.
 Since the example defines a custom container, Pulumi does the following:
 - Builds the Docker image